GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/09.581-590/10.Man-the-Life-Boat!/docs.md

 And the boat that carries Jesus,
 Floods of death shall not o'erwhelm;
 Scourging storms but urge us homeward;
 Life and love are at the helm!

-Chorus:
-Man the life-boat!
-Man the life-boat!
-Help, for Christ's sake, them that drown!
-In the peril of great waters,
-Let them not go down!
+[Chorus]

 4.
 Man the life-boat!
 Man the life-boat!